TAN-SAHSA Flight 414: Aftermath

 Due to the high speed impact, burning debris was scattered over a large area.
 Despite this, rescue workers were able to recover all 131 bodies by Saturday evening which were subsequently sent to a local morgue for identification.

 While the National Transportation Safety Board and the Civil Aviation Authority of Honduras were investigating the crash, the three pilots Argueta, Canales and Figueroa were charged with manslaughter and negligence and went to trial.
 However, the case was never resolved.

 Additionally, the families of some victims filed suit under the case name Transportes Aereos Nacionales, S.A. v. de Brenes.
 The suit consolidated 31 wrongful-death actions and centered around the "recoverability of moral damages".
 While the actions were initially filed in the Circuit Court of Dade County, Florida, the case would be decided under Nicaraguan law.
 The plaintiffs were originally awarded stipulated pecuniary damages of $1,000,000 and a jury verdict of $1,500,000 in moral damages.
 The plaintiff of an additional suit, Transportes Aereos Nacionales, S.A. v. de Brenes was awarded pecuniary damages of $144,000 and moral damages of $1,494,000.
 However, these decisions were eventually overturned and further petitions were denied.

-Five months later another aircraft, an Lockheed L-188 Electra operated by SAHSA Carga registered as HR-TNL, crashed close to Flight 414's crash site, with a similar cause, making it the third accident by SAHSA in six months.
-SAHSA aircraft were involved in several incidents and crashes from 1962-1993.
+Five months later another aircraft, a Lockheed L-188 Electra operated by SAHSA Carga registered as HR-TNL, crashed close to Flight 414's crash site, with a similar cause, making it the third accident by SAHSA in six months.
+SAHSA aircraft were involved in several incidents and crashes from 1962–1993.
 The company was also implicated in an airfare-fixing conspiracy along with Air Florida and two other Central American airlines, including TAN (before the two companies merged).
 SAHSA officially disbanded in January 1994.